How Much Do I Really Need To Retire? Let's Do The Math

 How much do I need to retire?

 According to financial experts, you should always save enough to replace 70% of your annual pre-tax income.
-If you are currently earning $65,000 a year, your retirement should have enough to replace 70% of that.
-That comes out to about $45,500 a year
+If you are currently earning $80,000 a year (roughly the current median US household income), your retirement should have enough to replace 70% of that.
+That comes out to about $56,000 a year.
+To keep the math simple in the examples below, let’s use a $65,000 earner replacing 70%, which comes out to about $45,500 a year — but swap in your own number as you read.

 This number is assuming that your monthly expenses in retirement will be lower than while you were younger.
 It’s also assuming that you have all your personal debt paid off, mortgage payment paid off, as well as student loans paid off.